 In these cases, it’s best to seek a medical opinion from your doctor.

 Could Stress Be Damaging Your Smile?
-Consult a Dentist at Shields Dental & Implant Clinic Limerick.
+Consult a Dentist at Shields Dental & Orthodontic Clinic Limerick.

-Shields Dental & Implant Clinic is open seven days a week to provide you with the dental care you deserve.
+Shields Dental & Orthodontic Clinic is open seven days a week to provide you with the dental care you deserve.

 Give our friendly reception team a call on 061 539034 or click here to fill out an online enquiry form.